All versions of this manual

 Subsequently, many parameters can affect the performance of alerts.
 In order to optimise the performance of your alerts, we recommend taking into consideration the following points:

-1. Models: The number and complexity of models and the size of your dataset
+1. Models and preprocessing steps: The number and complexity of models or steps and the size of your dataset

 The performance of the query that calculates the case attributes depends on the performance of the system the database is installed on.
 If the database is running on an undersized server, the computation will be slowed down.